 Spike is one of the most unique takes I’ve seen on email in many years.
 It takes a cue from apps like iMessage and Facebook Messenger, and it brings that same look to email.
 So many of my emails are short messages (think Slack style), and Spike builds a design that helps make you more efficient.
 It strips away things like headers, signatures, etc., and helps you focus on just the content.
 It also includes a priority inbox to help keep your inbox with just the important stuff, so you can get right to work.

 Another unique aspect is the Groups feature that Spike offers.
 You can create groups for work departments, sports teams, etc. There is no need to download another app for messaging.
 Groups is a collaborative tool for businesses that keeps people together and everyone on the same page.
 Simply choose the type of group you want to create, give it a great name, and invite everyone who needs to be a part of the discussion.
 You don’t need separate instant messenger apps for quick communications, and you don’t need complicated collaboration platforms to share files.

-Spark is one of the newcomers to the third-party email app market, but it has gained constant enhancements since it was released.
+Spark is from the team at Readdle that makes PDF Expert and other really amazing apps for iOS and macOS.
 Their tagline is “Love your email again.”
 It certainly does a great job of helping you take control of your inbox.
 It supports all the usual accounts like iCloud, Google, Yahoo, Exchange, Outlook, and IMAP.